 The GAPS Diet was created by Dr. Natasha Campbell-McBride, but she credits the Specific Carbohydrate Diet as its inspiration.
 The SCD Diet was created in the 1950′s by Dr. Sidney Haas and popularized in the 1980′s by Elaine Gottschall, whose daughter’s ulcerative colitis was cured through his program.
 Its foundation is that a damaged digestive tract cannot break down specific types of carbohydrates (grains, starches and refined sugars) and this leads to an overabundance of harmful bacteria which further irritate the digestive tract, causing further difficulty digesting food, resulting in a vicious cycle.
 By eliminating these carbohydrates from the diet, the digestive tract can heal, and with it, associated digestive disease.

 Like Gottschall, Campbell-McBride was motivated by parenthood, but her child was autistic.
 There was a chapter in Gottschall’s book that discussed the gut-brain connection.
 That intrigued Campbell-McBride, and she implemented a variation of the diet with her son, making a few key changes to the protocol (an emphasis on nutrient-dense foods and the addition of a detox program.)
 A few years later, he was no longer autistic.
 She had similar success with other patients in her medical practice, and in 2004, she published GAPS: Gut and Psychology Syndrome.
 It was designed to help not only autistic children, but people with mental illness as well.
 After publishing the book, she expanded her theory to the belief that all autoimmune disorders could be healed through the GAPS Diet as well.
-Since then, many people have implemented her diet to heal their autoimmune conditions with success, including me.
 The GAPS Diet is divided into two parts: The Introduction Diet and the Full Diet.

 The Paleo Diet was first introduced in the 1970′s by Dr. Walter L. Voegtlin, but became popularized in the last few years by the publication of books by Dr. Loren Cordain, Robb Wolf and Mark Sisson, among others.
 It’s based on the belief that evolution is a slow process, and our bodies haven’t evolved to handle the modern diet.
 In fact, our bodies haven’t evolved past the hunter-gatherer stage, so that ancient diet is the best for optimal health.
 This community has two segments: those who follow the diet for weight loss, and those who are seeking solutions to their health problems, although there is overlap between the two groups.
 Those seeking weight loss often eat a low-carb version of the diet and practice intermittent fasting, as well as intensive exercise programs such as Crossfit.
 Those coming to the diet for health reasons approach it differently, and the community has developed an autoimmune protocol to specifically help ease the symptoms of autoimmune disorders.
 The protocol is based on the research of Cordain, and was published for the first time by Wolf in his book, The Paleo Solution.
 Since then, it has been modified based on the feedback of members of the paleo community with autoiummune issues, and now looks like this.
-Some people use the protocol temporarily as a form of elimination diet, to learn which foods are triggers for them.
-Others strive to stay on the protocol permanently.
+It’s a temporary elimination/provocation diet, where people learn which foods are inflammation triggers for them.

-The Wahls Diet was created by a physician, Dr. Terry Wahls, who was diagnosed with Muscular Sclerosis in the year 2000 and within 3 years was dependent on a wheelchair, in spite of following the conventional treatment of chemotherapy and immunosuppressant drugs.
+The Wahls Diet was created by a physician, Dr. Terry Wahls, who was diagnosed with Multiple Sclerosis in the year 2000 and within 3 years was dependent on a wheelchair, in spite of following the conventional treatment of chemotherapy and immunosuppressant drugs.
 Since medication wasn’t halting the progression of her disease, she looked for answers elsewhere and used her scientific background to research the effect of nutrition on her condition.
 In 2007, she developed a diet that was designed to feed her mitochondria, the units in every cell of the body that provide the energy for nerve impulses.
 (In MS, nerve conduction is impeded.)
 After one year on the diet, she no longer needed the wheelchair and was able to bike 18 miles.
 The diet she created is very similar to the Paleo and GAPS Diets, with one special focus: specific and copious amounts of vegetables, to meet the body’s optimal nutritional needs through food.
 (The other diets include vegetables, but the Wahls Diet prioritizes them.)
 The Wahls Diet can be implemented all at once, or approached in 4 phases.
-She published a book in 2010, called Minding My Mitochondria and has another due out in 2014.
+Her book, The Wahls Protocol, is due out in 2014.
 The Wahls Diet continues to evolve as she learns more through her own healing journey and the experiences of her patients.

 How are the diets the same?
 Where do they differ?